software-students-fall2024/software-engineering-fall-2024-1-specification-specification-phase-exercise/README.md

 See instructions.
 Delete this line and place images of your UML Activity diagrams here.

+## Wireframe Diagram
+See instructions.
+Delete this line and place images of your Wireframe diagrams here.

 ## Clickable Prototype

 See instructions.
 Delete this line and place a publicly-accessible link to your clickable prototype here.